builtnorth/wp-post-types/README.md

 Composer package for WordPress with a utility class that simplifies the process of creating and managing custom post types with extended functionality.
 It provides an easy-to-use interface for setting up custom post types, taxonomies, meta fields, and admin columns.

-## Requirements

--   PHP >= 8.1
--   WordPress >= 6.4

-## Installation

-This library is meant to be dropped into a theme or plugin via composer: `composer require builtnorth/wp-post-types`

 ## Features

 -   **Custom Post Type Creation**: Easily create custom post types with a wide range of configurable options.